hueypark/docs/v2.1/indexes.md

 ### Performance

-Indexes often create a trade-off: they can greatly improve the speed of reads, but often (and sometimes simultaneously) will slightly slow down write that include an indexed column, because new values have to be written for both the table _and_ the index.
+Indexes often create a trade-off: they can greatly improve the speed of reads, but often (and sometimes simultaneously) will slightly slow down writes that include an indexed column, because new values have to be written for both the table _and_ the index.

-Here's how this works: First an `INSERT` is the simplest case.
-It will always be a bit slower for each additional index because, in addition to creating one or more rows for the table, each index will _also_ have to create a new index point for each new row in the table.
+Consider an `INSERT` command.
+It will always be a bit slower for each additional index on the table because, in addition to creating one or more rows for the table, each index will _also_ have to create a new index point for each new row.

-On the other hand, writes that require a lookup (such as `UPDATE` and `DELETE` statements that include a `WHERE` clause) don't just write; they also contain a lookup stage that an index can potentially make more efficient.
+On the other hand, writes that require a `WHERE` clause (such as `UPDATE` and `DELETE` statements) don't just write; they also contain a lookup stage that an index can potentially make more efficient.

 Note that, while both an `INSERT` and the write phase of a `DELETE` statement will always be slowed down a bit for each additional index on a table, an